"So right now, all of magical Bucharest is cowering in fear of an escaped dragon?" Harry prompted.

 Harry and Hermione were very glad to return home.
 Their Romanian adventure had been interesting, but that fact didn't offset the immense stress involved with potentially stranding themselves a thousand miles from home to attempt a jailbreak.

 Hermione was glad to find that her parents hadn't questioned the note she'd left on the fridge stating that they'd gone to Luna's house and would be back before dinner.
 Nor did Emma seem to notice that the couple's clothes didn't fit quite the way they had at breakfast – a side-effect of imprecise shrinking and unshrinking.
-Hermione needed only assure her mother that she and Harry had eaten something and the older woman was actual fact, she and Harry had skipped lunch and were absolutely starving, but it was hardly worth complaining about after a successful assault on a prison and subsequent long-distance apparition.
+Hermione needed only assure her mother that she and Harry had eaten something and the older woman was placated.
+In actual fact, she and Harry had skipped lunch and were absolutely starving, but it was hardly worth complaining about after a successful assault on a prison and subsequent long-distance apparition.
 Hunger and a pair of knickers were a small price to pay for getting Xeno and Sirius back.

-Sirius had opted to stay with the Lovegoods again, citing the need to watch over Peter and develop a more permanent method of containing him.
+Sirius opted to stay with the Lovegoods again, citing the need to watch over Peter and develop a more permanent method of containing him.
 He promised that if the situation allowed it, he would try to visit tomorrow.
 Luna assured her friends that she would come with or without her fake uncle to keep them updated.

 Bedtime was quickly becoming Harry Potter's favorite time of day.
 This was not due to fatigue or any desire to sleep (though today had certainly been tiring).
 He favored it because it allowed him to spend time with Hermione.
 Yes, it was quite true that he spent almost every minute of every day with Hermione.
 Most days, they even had large amounts of time alone.
 It was also perfectly true that they'd just had a strange adventure together – an action-packed lovers' vacation of sorts.
 But when their heads hit Harry's pillow, the air between them grew charged.